Electroweak diboson production in association with a high-mass dijet system in semileptonic final states from $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Introduction

 Vector Boson Scattering (VBS) involves both the self-couplings of the gauge bosons and their coupling to the Higgs boson.
 It is therefore crucial for probing the non-Abelian gauge structure of the electroweak (EWK) sector of the Standard Model (SM).
 In the absence of the SM Higgs boson, the amplitudes for VBS would increase as a function of partonic center-of-mass energy and ultimately violate unitarity~\cite{Lee:1977yc,Lee:1977eg}.
 The discovery of a Higgs boson in 2012 at the Large Hadron Collider (LHC)~\cite{HIGG-2012-27,CMS-HIG-12-028}, with measured properties~\cite{HIGG-2014-06,HIGG-2013-17,CMS-HIG-14-009,CMS-HIG-14-018} consistent with those of the SM Higgs boson, represents a major milestone in understanding the EWK symmetry breaking.
 The investigation of the VBS component of EWK diboson production offers a crucial test of the SM and of the Higgs mechanism, and helps to validate the current understanding of the EWK symmetry breaking.
 The interest has now shifted to probing the EWK diboson scattering at higher energies.
 In this regard, the semileptonic channel offers a unique possibility to access EWK diboson events at a higher boson transverse momentum (\pt) than in other final states.

 Theories of new phenomena beyond the SM (BSM) that foresee anomalous quartic gauge couplings (aQGC) ~\cite{Eboli:2003nq,eboli2006p} or include the presence of additional resonances~\cite{Chang:2013aya,Espriu:2012ih} predict enhancements of VBS at high \pt of the vector bosons and at high invariant mass of the diboson system.
+The sensitivity of such BSM scenarios is closely tied to the energy growth of the longitudinal vector boson scattering amplitudes, which is governed over many orders of magnitude by the Goldstone Boson Equivalence Theorem.
+This energy-dependent behavior amplifies potential deviations from the Standard Model, making VBS a particularly powerful probe of electroweak symmetry breaking and new physics.
 The aQGC can be studied in EWK diboson production by comparing measured cross sections to SM predictions.
 The effects of these anomalous couplings can be parameterized in the SM effective field theory (EFT) framework.
 In addition to VBS diboson signatures, aQGC can also be constrained with triboson final states \cite{STDM-2021-09, CMS-SMP-15-008}.
 To model possible BSM contributions to the \VBS process in an EFT framework, the Eboli model~\cite{eboli2006p} is used.
 This model introduces 21 new dimension-8 operators which satisfy the SM $SU(2) \times U(1)_Y$ symmetry.
 Among these operators, 19 affect the semileptonic final state.